Mike Pence: Public-records requests and use of private email

 Pence "repeatedly stonewalled public records requests as governor, often withholding documents or delaying their release if not denying them outright".
 As governor, Pence routinely used a personal AOL email account to conduct official business, according to public records.
 In 2016, hackers compromised the account and used it to send fraudulent emails in an attempt to obtain money from Pence's contacts.
 While Pence's use of a private email account for state business is not prohibited by Indiana law, some of the emails discussed sensitive matters and homeland security issues.
 In March 2017, after Pence had become vice president, the State of Indiana released 29 emails to media outlets that had made public records requests, but withheld an undisclosed number of other emails, saying they were deliberative or advisory and thus exempt from public disclosure.
 Cybersecurity experts and government transparency advocates were surprised by Pence's use of a personal email account to conduct public business, given Pence's past attacks on Hillary Clinton's use of a private email server while U.S. secretary of state.
 In 2017, Indiana hired a private law firm for $100,000 to handle a backlog of public-records requests for Pence's personal AOL account email correspondence.

 Re-election campaign and withdrawal

 Pence ran for a second term as governor and was unopposed in the Republican primary on May 3, 2016.
 He was to face Democrat John R. Gregg in a rematch of the 2012 race.
 However, Pence filed paperwork ending his campaign on July 15, 2016, as Trump announced his selection of Pence as his vice presidential running mate.
 Lieutenant Governor Eric Holcomb was nominated in Pence's place, and selected Suzanne Crouch as his running mate.
 Holcomb went on to defeat Gregg in the general election.

 2016 vice presidential campaign

-Pence speaks at a campaign rally in Phoenix, Arizona, August 2016.
+Pence speaks at a campaign rally in Phoenix, Arizona in August 2016.